Employment

 Employment at Prairie Song is open to everyone, without regard to race, color, religion, sex, sexual orientation, gender identity or expression, age, disability, marital status, citizenship, national origin, genetic information, or any other characteristic protected by law.

-Open Opportunities for Employment
+Opportunities for Employment

 We are seeking creative, enthusiastic, nurturing, compassionate, encouraging guides to join our team this fall in supporting the educational development of our students at our Montessori-based school!
+Scroll down to see more details on our current openings.

 Why teach at Prairie Song?